arnicas/interactive-vis-course/README.md

 # Interactive Data Vis Course Repo

-Repo for U of Miami course on interactive vis by Lynn Cherny, fall 2015.
+Repo for U of Miami course on interactive vis by Lynn Cherny, fall and spring 2015.

     Office Hours: Wolfson 1020A, M & Th 1-3 or by appt.
     Emails for homework: arnicas@gmail.com